-I must tell you that there was something very special about those two young elephants: they were African forest elephants and they were the only forest elephants I have ever seen.
+I can reveal that there was something very special about those two young elephants: they were African forest elephants and they still are the only forest elephants I have ever seen.

-The African forest elephant (Loxodonta cyclotis) now appears to be quite widely acknowledged as a full and separate species of African elephant.
+The African forest elephant (Loxodonta cyclotis) now appears to be widely acknowledged as a full and separate species of African elephant.
 Recent research claims to show that the forest elephant and the better known African savanna elephant (Loxodonta africana) have been separated for three million years.
-In the 1960s there was much difference of opinion, leading to confusion, concerning the classification of the African elephant.
-The distribution of the forest elephant, as stated in a number of publications, remains confused.
-This may be partly because of suggestions that there are further 'types' of African forest-dwelling elephant yet to be formally identified.
+It is good to know that the classification of the forest elephant now seems likely to be accepted on that basis and that the uncertainties of the 1960s, when there were widely-held differences of opinion on the matter, have hopefully ended.
+Unfortunately, the distribution of L. cyclotis still seems unclear, perhaps partly because of the alleged existence of further 'types' of African 'forest elephant' yet to be formally identified.

-I was fascinated by having two forest elephants in the University Zoo, and by the fact that both had been taken from the wild in Nigeria.
-Young
+I was fascinated by having two forest elephants in the University Zoo and by the fact that both had been taken from the wild in Nigeria.
+They were,

 Left Loxodonta africana and right Loxodonta cyclotis.
 Both are young animals.
-Note that the lower ear lobe of L. africana is more angular and extends further forward than that of L. cyclotis which has a generally smaller and more rounded ear (pinna); the distance between the eye and the ear is proportionately greater in L. cyclotis which also has a longer and narrower mandible, a tendency to hold the head lower and, conspicuously, the higher number of toe nails.
+Note that the lower ear lobe of L. africana is more angular and extends further forward than that of L. cyclotis which has a generally smaller and more rounded ear (pinna).
+The distance between the eye and the ear is proportionately greater in L. cyclotis which also has a longer and narrower mandible, a tendency to hold the head lower and the higher number of toe nails.